-In light of the recent, explosive growth in eCommerce (largely due to the pandemic), more and more small business owners have made the shift to selling online.
+In light of the recent, explosive growth in eCommerce landscape, more and more small business owners have made the shift to selling online.
 For the merchants just starting out, one of the best ways to minimize costs, get more traction, and boost conversion rates is to see what’s already working for other businesses.

-Let’s take a look at the top 6 eCommerce trends in 2021 that small businesses should follow.
+The top eCommerce trends in 2023 that small businesses should follow.

 - Offer Free Shipping

 - Ethical and Green Consumerism (Partnerships)